What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 (Only visible when editing pages) Click here to configure the hidden form.

-If you are considering creating an outdoor classroom or want to enhance your current program, this article will give you essential information to get started.
+If you're considering creating an outdoor classroom or enhancing your current program, this guide provides essential information to help you get started.

 Three children outside using magnifying glasses to look at something in the grass.